tychoprolarper/Watchdogs-of-Farron/README.md

 ![bonfire](https://raw.githubusercontent.com/tychoprolarper/Watchdogs-of-Farron/refs/heads/main/Images/ouh581uvrdcgkootpwsi.jpg)

 ## Brief
 A group dedicated to playing characters from various different FromSoftware games including Demon Souls, Dark Souls, Bloodborne and Elden Ring.
-All of us brought together in Shadow camps for a common purpose: ushering in the Age of Dark.
+All of us brought together in Shadow camp for a common purpose: ushering in the Age of Dark.

 ## Goals
 Fostering a more martial culture and a high emphasis on costuming excellence.
-Being available in the camp for escort missions, nearby road patrol and camp defense.
+In addition we shall:

+- Defend the camp from seiges
+- Be available to escort non warriors to other areas of game
+- Patrol the nearby roads regularly
+- Flex on 'em

 ## Creating characters
 Characters should be from one of the Soulsborne games.
 Even though it's not actually lore, we are assuming that Elden Ring ties all the game **loosely** together.
 Feel free to use any elements from the games to make your character but do avoid being or being related to any named characters.
 Being from Astora is fine, being Oscar of Astora is not. **You should probably be a bearer of the Darksign.**